Hamnet Shakespeare

+Hamnet found cultural representation in the 21st century works such as Neil Gaiman's The Sandman, 2018 film All Is True, Maggie O'Farrell's 2020 book Hamnet and its 2025 film adaptation, as well as comedy drama series Upstart Crow (2016–2020).

 Life

 Little is known about Hamnet.
 Hamnet and his twin sister Judith were born in Stratford-upon-Avon and baptised on 2 February 1585 in Holy Trinity Church by Richard Barton of Coventry.
-The twins were probably named after Hamnet Sadler, a baker, who witnessed Shakespeare's will, and his wife, Judith; Hamnet was not an uncommon personal name in medieval and early modern England.
+The twins were probably named after Hamnet Sadler, a baker who witnessed Shakespeare's will, and the baker's wife, Judith; Hamnet was not an uncommon personal name in medieval and early modern England.
 According to the record of his baptism in the Register of Solihull, he was christened "Hamlette Sadler".
-(See "Connection to Hamlet and other plays" below for a discussion about Hamnet's potential relationship to his father's tragedy, Hamlet.)

-Hamnet Shakespeare was probably raised principally by his mother Anne in the Henley Street house belonging to his grandfather.

 By the time Hamnet was four, his father was already a London playwright and, as his popularity grew, he was probably not regularly at home in Stratford with his family.
-Honan believes that Hamnet may have completed Lower School, which would have been normal, before his death at the age of eleven.
-He was buried in Stratford on 11 August 1596.
+Park Honan believes that Hamnet may have completed Lower School, which would have been typical for the contemporary eleven-year-old.

+The exact circumstances of Hamnet's death are unknown, as parish registers did not always record the cause of death.
+As one of the possible explanations, the death could've been caused by the famine and plague that devastated the Warwickshire countryside at that time.
+He was buried at the Church of the Holy Trinity in Stratford on 11 August 1596, likely before his father, who was on tour in Kent in early August, learned the news of his death.
 At that time in England about a third of all children died before age 10.

-Connection to Hamlet and other plays